-Like most still life’s, Tom Wesselmann’s Still Life #57 (1969–70) presents a number of ordinary objects — including an orange, a bouquet of flowers, a light switch, a radio, and a checked tablecloth.
+Like most still lifes, Tom Wesselmann’s Still Life #57 (1969–70) presents a number of ordinary objects — including an orange, a bouquet of flowers, a light switch, a radio, and a checked tablecloth.
 The artist spent three years developing this monumental work.
-The “main difficult . . . and the one that took so long to resolve as cropping or not cropping the radio,“ he said.
+The “main difficulty . . . and the one that took so long to resolve, was cropping or not cropping the radio,” he said.
 “I wanted to crop it to keep it more in a painting reference rather than something like a stage set.”

 Photographed in the Museum of Modern Art in Manhattan.